 Why Robinhood?

 There exist multiple investment platforms that people can use.
-For this guide, most of what we will see comes from a platform called Robinhood.
-Which is available both online and on phone application.
+For this guide, most of what we will see comes from a platform called Robinhood, which is available both online and as a phone application.
 The reason to use it is simple: it’s free.
 You can start with practically no money and is a platform easy to illustrate concepts with.
 Remember that this guide aims to offer a quick go- to-guide for beginners, so, Robinhood offers everything that is needed.
-Removes fear from being charged for trading, any quantity of money can be used, and is easy to understand.
+It removes fear from being charged for trading, any quantity of money can be used, and is easy to understand.

-Chapter 2: What is Out there to Invest?
+Chapter 2: What is Out There to Invest In?

 When you begin investing, you need to understand that there are many types of investments.
-Many people believe that investing refers to buy stocks only, and that is not the case.
+Many people believe that investing refers to stocks only, and that is not the case.

 Robinhood Note: It is important to note that Robinhood does not support all types of investment.
 However, all types of investment options can be found from other platforms.

 Stocks can be referred as shares or equity.
 Stocks represent ownership from a company in exchange for money.
 Thus, when you buy a stock, you are claiming a percentage of ownership.
 There exist cases where is possible to take whole possession of a company by simply gathering stocks.
 For this reason, sometimes, you read the news that say, “company X is repurchasing stocks”.
 This is referred to as Stock buybacks.
 What this means, is that the owners of the company are getting their stock back to the company because it might be dangerous that a high percentage of these stocks can be with a different person rather than the current owner.
 If that happens, a new owner could obtain the company by owning more than 50% of the stocks.
-Some other reasons include, paying less dividends or assuming an undervalued behavior.
+Some other reasons for buyback include paying less dividends or assuming an undervalued behavior.

 Dividends: These are an incentive for people to buy their shares.
-This incentive offers a constant amount of money being paid up to the shareholders (or stock owners), every certain time.
+This incentive offers a constant amount of money being paid up to the shareholders (or stock owners) at a regular interval.
 The time of pay and the number of dividends is different for every single company.
 They tend to offer these depending on their financial situations.
 If the company needs to raise money quickly, using dividends are an enticing option.

 Undervalued: This means that the company has a stock price that looks low, and it will increase within time.
-Defining a stock as undervalued is totally arbitrary, somebody could be telling you that and be wrong.
-If you find undervalued stocks and invest in them, then you are in the right track to become wealthy!
+Defining a stock as undervalued is totally arbitrary; somebody could be telling you that and be wrong.
+However, if you find truly undervalued stocks and invest in them, then you are in the right track to become wealthy!

 Overvalued: The opposite of undervalued, in this case it is not recommended to buy overvalued stocks because you would be paying money for a stock that is more likely to go down later.